 HealthPartners Environmental Sustainability

-HealthPartners is committed to caring for the places where we live and work so we can provide a healthier, cleaner and more livable environment for our employees, members, patients and future generations.
+Project Goals HealthPartners is committed to caring for the places where we live and work so we can provide a healthier, cleaner and more livable environment for our employees, members, patients and future generations.
 Our sustainability goals include:

-- expanding the use of sustainable and earth-friendly practices to help us work smarter, be healthier and save money;
+- Expanding the use of sustainable and earth-friendly practices to help us work smarter, be healthier and save money;

-- encouraging employees to participate in, champion and support sustainability practices, both at work and at home;
+- Encouraging employees to participate in, champion and support sustainability practices, both at work and at home;

-- measuring and monitoring our progress toward our sustainability goals; and
+- Measuring and monitoring our progress toward our sustainability goals; and

-- leading, advocating and implementing initiatives that improve the health and well-being of the communities we serve.
+- Leading, advocating and implementing initiatives that improve the health and well-being of the communities we serve.

 HealthPartners’ sustainability program is central to and fully aligned with their mission, vision and values.
 To achieve the positive, long-term result with the community that their mission requires, they must take health, well-being and sustainability into account.
 This approach goes beyond their four walls and extends into the communities they serve, as well as into other parts of the country where they acquire goods and services.

 For HealthPartners, their sustainability program lies at the intersection of their triple aim (health, experience, affordability) and their triple bottom-line (people, planet, prosperity).
 They want to move beyond “business as usual” and transform into an organization that does “more good” instead of “less bad.”
 One example of this transformative change is their Medicine Take-Back program, where they collect the public’s unneeded or unwanted medicines for proper disposal.
 In 2020, they had 25 medicine take-back kiosks in service at their clinics and hospitals and collected over 4,200 pounds of medication from the public.
 While this program comes at a cost to the organization, it also keeps medications away from those who shouldn’t have them, keeps chemicals from being released to the environment, and supports their larger mission.
 In short, it’s the right thing to do.